 Here’s how the FDA will calculate quality metrics for each product:

-- Product Quality Complaint Rate (PQCR) as an indicator of patient or customer feedback.
+Product Quality Complaint Rate (PQCR) is an indicator of patient or customer feedback.
 PQCR is defined as the number of product quality complaints received for the product divided by the total number of dosage units distributed in the current reporting timeframe.

-- Invalidated Out-of-Specification (OOS) Rate (IOOSR) as an indicator of the operation of a lab.
-IOOSR is defined as the number of OOS test results for lot release and long-term stability testing invalidated by the covered establishment due to an aberration of the measurement process divided by the total number of lot release and long-term stability OOS test results in the current reporting timeframe.
+Invalidated Out-of-Specification (OOS) Rate (IOOSR) is an indicator of the operation of a lab.
+IOOSR is defined as the number of OOS test results for lot release and long-term stability testing invalidated by the covered establishment due to an aberration of the measurement process divided by the total number of lot release long-term stability OOS test results in the current reporting timeframe.

 FDA Compliance Recommendation